Aru-gxtx/Aru-gxtx/README.md

 <h2 align="center">Inquiry</h2>

-<p align="center">If you have any questions, or if you just want to hang out and talk, or play a game together, feel free to contact me 😉./p>
+<p align="center">If you have any questions, or if you just want to hang out, or play a game together, feel free to contact me 😉./p>

 <p align="center">
     <strong><a href="mailto:takahashiai17@gmail.com">Email (Ai Takahaashi)</a></strong> |